About the Camp

 Each day the campers participate in their chosen course, where they work on various projects that are completed throughout the week.
 There is an additional activity session every day for the residential campers after supper which includes a number of both technical and recreational options.

-Lunch and snacks are also provided for all day campers
+Lunch and snacks are provided for all day and residential campers.

 As mentioned above, the costs of three meals a day and two snack breaks are included in the camp fees so there is no need to provide pocket money for extra food or drinks.
 You are welcome to do so but we suggest you use your own discretion - in our experience some of the campers if given sufficient money will try to replace their main meals with junk food rather than supplement them!
 There is sometimes a shop that is open in the mornings that stocks commonly needed personal items as well as snacks but it is not always open all weeks of camps.
-For campers staying during the bridge weekend we will also cover the cost of the standard food and snacks as above, as well as any day trips but we leave it to your discretion if you wish to provide any extra additional pocket money - we would suggest this is limited to £20 or £30 maximum.
+For campers staying during the bridge weekend food and snacks as above are also included, as well as any day trips but we leave it to your discretion if you wish to provide any extra additional pocket money - we would suggest this is limited to £20 or £30 maximum.
 Please note that Euros are not accepted currency in England.

 If you wish a senior camper (aged 13+) to have access to their own debit card, there is a machine available on campus.
 Please note that it charges a £2 fee per withdrawal.

 The residential campers stay in single rooms at our venue.
-They are small, simple rooms with a bed, storage for bags and personal items, an ensuite bathroom and a fridge.
-If at sign-up your child knows another who is coming to the same camp, you are able to request rooming in an adjacent room.
+They are small, simple rooms with a bed, storage for bags and personal items, an ensuite bathroom and a desk.
+If at sign-up your child knows another camper who is coming to the same camp, you are able to request rooming in an adjacent room.
 If no rooming preferences are requested, then we will always endeavour to place children of a similar age together.
 We will not generally place siblings of different ages together as we find that it helps all of the campers make friends more quickly if they are placed with someone else their own age.
 Of course boys and girls are housed in separate rooms, and generally in separate wings of the accommodation blocks.
 Staff rooms are also located close by, and the residential staff are all experienced in working with children (and nice people to boot!)
-Please note that all bedding is provided for residential campers.
+Please note that all bedding is provided for residential campers, but you can bring your own.

 All campers will have a key to their own rooms.